 “Don’t be silly”

 “You’re being ridiculous”

 It’s not just condescending comments and tonality that people use to manipulate you either, Hollywood and TV has everyone whispering their lines these days for dramatic effect, as if they were letting you in on some kind of secret, (even though it makes them sound like a bunch of dorks), and master influencers/persuaders/sales people, frequently use tonality to “sell the sizzle” and to build rapport and influence people.

 31. JOKES AT YOUR EXPENSE

-Another shitty tactic used by manipulators is making jokes at your expense (especially publicly in front of others), in an attempt to belittle you.
+Another shitty tactic used by manipulators is making jokes at your expense – especially in front of others.

 30. DIRTY LOOKS AND DEATH STARES

 Sometimes a picture – or a shitty facial expression – paints a thousand words.